wildducktheories/jsh/README.md

 The first command (upto and including the first --) performs some kind of context initialization and then calls 'jsh invoke' on the remaining arguments (the encapsulated command).
 The context is then torn down.

 Note use of the -- argument is optional.
-If used, 'jsh' will ensure that the current module's module stack is saved prior to the execution of the context command and restored prior to the execution of the encapsulated command.
+If used, 'jsh' will ensure that the current module's module dir stack is saved prior to the execution of the context command and restored prior to the execution of the encapsulated command.
 This helps ensure that the correct encapsulated module will be called when the encapsulated command executes.

 META MODULE